filesender/filesender/docker/README.md

 ## Things to do/test
 Here are some things you might want to do and/or test with this test version:
-* Change FILESENDER_VERSION in Dockerfile - If you want to test with another Filesender Release
+* Change FILESENDER_VERSION in the .env file - If you want to test with another Filesender Release
-* Change SSP_VERSION in Dockerfile - If you want to test another version of SimpleSAMLphp After you changed the configuration you can build and run the new image:
+* Change SSP_VERSION in the .env file - If you want to test another version of SimpleSAMLphp After you changed the configuration you can build and run the new image throuth either command:

-        ./build.sh
-        ./run.sh
+        make rebuild
+        make no-cache-rebuild

-If you want to start with a clean deployment, you can run cleanall.sh. **Note:** cleanall.sh will remove all local containers, images, and data.
-After you run cleanall.sh, you can execute firstrun.sh again.
+If you want to start with a clean deployment, you can run

+        make cleanall
+        make firstrun

+**Note:** cleanall will remove all local containers, images, and data.

 ## TODO
-* Remove hard coded values from Dockerfile
+* Add option to build latest filesender from git
 * Separate database access (user/root)
-* Use passwords from environment variables
 * https configuration with self-signed certificates
 * Update nginx in trixie, currently it uses 1.26, with 1.29 being the most recent at the time of writing